 - being mindful of pelvic alignment

-How much time should I allow for this event in total?
+How much time should I allow for this workshop in total?

-You may want to set aside a good 4 hours of devoted time on the day of our session.
+You may want to set aside a good 4 hours of devoted time on this course.
 Our Zoom call will last about 3 hours.
 I invite you to block off an additional 30+ minutes before the session to prepare your space, quiet your mind, and relax your body.
 I encourage you to grant yourself some un-hurried time afterward to be with your emotions, processing what came up for you before moving gently back into the world.